arunsrin/arunsrin.mkdocs/home/notes/linux/index.md

 These days I stick with ~~Fedora~~ WSL-2 and love it.

+## dotfiles

+My dotfiles are [here](https://github.com/arunsrin/dotfiles).
+I use asdf to manage several packages, and stock ubuntu for the rest.
+The repo has dotfiles for my vim/emacs setups, starship (for a nice prompt), and a few other tools.

 ## General Linux

 ### Check process, thread, utilization and CPU attached to